VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

-## Native Dropper analysis: x64dbg
+## Native Dropper Analysis: x64dbg
 The first step is to run your native dropper, check that the .exe is running and that a stable meterpreter C2 channel is open.
 Then we open x64dbg and attach to the running process, note that if you open the native dropper directly in x64dbg you need to run the assembly first.